Why is my MySQL DB instance showing a high number of active sessions waiting on SYNCH wait events in Performance Insights?

 Make sure that the DB instance has enough CPU resources to handle the workload

-If you have a high number of sessions waiting on SYNCH events, this causes high CPU usage.
-If the usage hits 100%, this increases the number of sessions waiting.
+If you have a high number of sessions waiting on SYNCH events, then this causes high CPU usage.
+If the usage hits 100%, then the number of waiting sessions increases.
 When troubleshooting, increase the size of your DB instance to make sure that there is enough CPU to process the extra workload.

 Increase MySQL's mutex/lock wait array